joshuabambrick/setMatch/README.md

 The `setMatch` property can either be a boolean or an object.

-### setMatch : boolean ###
-If `setMatch` is `true`, models added to the collection will need to match all properties - if it is `false`, setMatch will not be used and the default behaviour occurs.

 ### setMatch : object ###
 If `setMatch` is an object, there are many different parameters which may be defined, all of which are optional:

 #### match (optional) ####
 `match` provides an array of names of properties which must be matched, a string of a single name of a property which must be matched or a function which takes a property name and returns true if the property should be matched, and false otherwise.

-If `match` is not defined, all parameters must be matched.
+If `match` is not defined, or takes an unrecognised form, all parameters must be matched.
 If you specify that `id` must be matched, matching will be dependent on the `id` parameter (see below).

 #### id (optional) ####
 `id` allows you to specify what the behaviour should be regarding the `id` property of models when it is defined for the model passed to `set`.